ShainDholakiya/Employee-Tracker/README.md

 # Employee-Tracker

-Used HTML, CSS, JavaScript, jQuery, and AJAX
+Used Bootstrap, JavaScript, jQuery, Firebase, and API

 1. Initialize Firebase
 2. Create button for adding new employees - then update the html + update the database